 So what's the solution?

 Thankfully, agency management systems exist that combine the operational requirements of an agency into one platform.
-The most comprehensive is Advantage's AQUA agency management system which was designed and built specifically for advertising agencies.
-AQUA integrates comprehensive Project Management features that include Agile methods and functionality (like Kanban and Scrum boards, Sprints, etc) with full-featured Accounting capabilities that enable the agency to automate repetitive, time-intensive tasks like invoice matching, billing, etc. and even integrates a best-in-class Media Management system with complete planning and buying capabilities.
+The most comprehensive is Advantage's agency management system which was designed and built specifically for advertising agencies.
+Advantage integrates comprehensive Project Management features that include Agile methods and functionality (like Kanban and Scrum boards, Sprints, etc) with full-featured Accounting capabilities that enable the agency to automate repetitive, time-intensive tasks like invoice matching, billing, etc. and even integrates a best-in-class Media Management system with complete planning and buying capabilities.

 Having everything in one system ensures that data flows smoothly between competencies, enables the agency to automate tasks throughout the system and provides the agency with operational insights that would be nearly impossible to identify using separate systems.
 One system is also much easier to train employees on, and Advantage's Education Library makes that even easier by providing in-depth training videos that employees can access from anywhere, so they're able to learn how to use the system wherever they learn best.